cnio-bu/beyondcell/tutorial/analysis_workflow/README.md

  the results

 ### 1. Read a single-cell or an ST object
 Beyondcell can accept both a single-cell matrix or a `Seurat` object containing a single-cell or an ST experiment.
+You can find an example ST analysis [here](https://github.com/cnio-bu/beyondcell/blob/master/tutorial/ST_analysis/README.md).

 In order to correctly compute the scores, the transcriptomics data needs to be pre-processed.
 This means that proper cell/spot-based quality control filters, as well as normalization and scaling of the data, should be applied prior to the analysis with beyondcell.

 > Note: We recommend using a `Seurat` object.